-- Indicate if the proposal is for a Level I or a Level II project. - Note the program's duration (one, two, three, or four weeks), the proportion of time dedicated to residential and/or or virtual formats, and the dates of the proposed program. - Indicate if the institute is for K-12 educators or higher education faculty and the number of participants the program will accommodate (institutes must host 25-36 participants). - Indicate the program's intended audience (educators of grades K-5, 6-8, 9-12, or a combination thereof. - Indicate if this project is being offered for the first time or how many times it has been offered previously.
+- Indicate if the proposal is for a Level I or a Level II project. - Note the program's duration (one, two, three, or four weeks), the proportion of time dedicated to residential and/or or virtual formats, and the dates of the proposed program. - Indicate if the institute is for higher education faculty or K-12 educators and the number of participants the program will accommodate (institutes must host 25-36 participants). - Indicate if this project is being offered for the first time or how many times it has been offered previously.